bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 ## Module install

-Edit `src/Module/AppModule.php` to module-install the package you installed with composer.
+Edit `src/Module/AppModule.php` to install the package you installed with composer.

 ```php
 <?php